-Stop and Frisk has once again worked its way into the news by way of politics, with a presidential candidate apologizing for the use of the practice in a city where he once served as mayor.
+Stop and Frisk has once again worked its way into the news by way of politics, with a former presidential candidate apologizing for the use of the practice in a city where he once served as mayor.
 Those stops, he once vehemently argued, were necessary to help curtail the city’s out of control gun violence.

 What is Stop and Frisk?